Muzna-S/AI-IMAGE-GENERATOR/README.md

 📌 About the Project:

-AI Image Generator is a web application that generates images based on the text prompt provided by the user.
-It uses a Generative AI image model to convert text descriptions into creative images.
+AI Image Generator is a simple Generative AI application that creates images from text prompts.
+The user enters a description, and the AI model generates an image based on the given prompt.

 ✨ Features:

-- 📝 Enter a text prompt
+- 📝 Text-to-image generation
-- 🤖 AI-powered image generation
+- 🤖 Generative AI-powered image creation
-- 🖼️ Generates images based on the given prompt
+- 🖥️ Simple and interactive interface
-- 🌐 Simple and user-friendly web interface
+- 🎨 Generates images based on user prompts
 - ⚡ Easy to use

 🛠️ Technologies Used: